japila-books/spark-sql-internals/docs/expressions/UnresolvedStar.md

 ----

 [[resolved]]
-`UnresolvedStar` can never be link:expressions/Expression.md#resolved[resolved], and is <<expand, expanded>> at analysis (when link:spark-sql-Analyzer-ResolveReferences.adoc[ResolveReferences] logical resolution rule is executed).
+`UnresolvedStar` can never be expressions/Expression.md#resolved[resolved], and is <<expand, expanded>> at analysis (when spark-sql-Analyzer-ResolveReferences.md[ResolveReferences] logical resolution rule is executed).

-NOTE: `UnresolvedStar` can only be used in link:spark-sql-Expression-Star.adoc#expand[Project, Aggregate or ScriptTransformation logical operators].
+NOTE: `UnresolvedStar` can only be used in spark-sql-Expression-Star.md#expand[Project, Aggregate or ScriptTransformation logical operators].

 [[Unevaluable]][[eval]][[doGenCode]]
-Given `UnresolvedStar` can never be <<resolved, resolved>> it should not come as a surprise that it link:expressions/Expression.md#Unevaluable[cannot be evaluated] either (i.e. produce a value given an internal row).
+Given `UnresolvedStar` can never be <<resolved, resolved>> it should not come as a surprise that it expressions/Expression.md#Unevaluable[cannot be evaluated] either (i.e. produce a value given an internal row).
 When requested to evaluate, `UnresolvedStar` simply reports a `UnsupportedOperationException`.

 ```
 Cannot evaluate expression: [this]